-- 4.09(1) certified or licensed, or eligible for certification or licensure, as a teacher, principal, or administrator in another state and who has not successfully completed the assessment of professional competencies to obtain an initial license but who meets the other requirements for an initial license; or - 4.09(2) enrolled in an alternative teacher program as defined in 2.01(6) of these rules and meets the requirements for an alternative teacher license, except that the person has not successfully completed the assessment of professional competencies to obtain an alternative teacher license. - 4.09(3) A holders of an interim authorization must demonstrate professional competencies to obtain an initial license. - 4.09(4) The employing school district may provide an induction program for holders of interim authorizations as specified in sections 8.00 and 9.00 of these rules.
+- 4.09(1) certified or licensed, or eligible for certification or licensure, as a teacher, principal or administrator in another state and who has not successfully demonstrated professional competencies and depth of content knowledge as outlined in 3.01(1)(e), 3.03 or 3.04 to obtain an initial license but who meets the other requirements for an initial license; or - 4.09(2) enrolled in an alternative teacher program as defined in 2.01(6) of these rules and meets the requirements for an alternative teacher license, except that the person has not successfully demonstrated professional competencies and depth of content knowledge as outlined in 3.12(1)(c) to obtain an alternative teacher license.

+- 4.09(3) A holder of an interim authorization must demonstrate professional competencies and depth of content knowledge as specified in 3.01(1)(e), 3.03 or 3.04 to obtain the respective initial license. - 4.09(4) The employing school district may provide an induction program for holders of interim authorizations as specified in sections 8.00 and 9.00 of these rules.
 Induction programs completed while holding interim authorizations may count toward fulfilling the requirements of a professional license.